Create a web app

 Machine translation is not intended to replace human translators and a review of the translations by a knowledgeable language user is strongly encouraged.

 To learn more about adding your own translations directly or via a spreadsheet, see ArcGIS Instant Apps: Create multilingual apps with the new language switcher.
-To learn more about the Translation assistant (Beta) feature, see Generate translations in your Instant Apps using the Translation Assistant (beta).
+To learn more about the Translation assistant feature, see the documentation article ArcGIS Instant Apps translation assistant overview.

-- On the Spanish - Español side of the Translation window, click Translation assistant (Beta).
+- On the Spanish - Español side of the Translation window, click Translation assistant.

-- In the Translation assistant (Beta) window, read the message and click Continue.
+- In the Translation assistant window, read the message and click Continue.

 - For Select languages to translate, check Spanish - Español.
 Click Translate.